 One of the Independent Directors elected to the Board can be a practising polysomnographic technologist.

+NZ Director

+The chair of the Branch Executive of the NZ Branch shall be appointed as the NZ Director upon commencement as Chair of the Branch Executive of the NZ Branch.

 Term

 Subject to a Director who holds the consecutive positions of President Elect, President, Past President and subject to the NZ Director, each Member Appointed Director shall hold office for a term of two (2) years but shall not hold office for more than six (6) consecutive years.
-Directors shall be eligible for reappointment as a director after a lapse of two (2) years from the date from which they last held office as a Director.
+Directors shall be eligible for reappointment or re-election as a director after a lapse of two (2) years from the date from which they last held office as a Director.

 A Director who holds the consecutive positions of President Elect, President and Past President may hold office as a Director for a maximum of ten (10) years.